Pitch Deck Market Size Slide: TAM, SAM & SOM Guide

 Frequently asked Questions

-What size is a pitch deck slide?
+What is the recommended size for a pitch deck slide?

-What is the 10/20/30 rule for pitch decks?
+What does the 10/20/30 rule mean for pitch decks?